Replicate data between two ESSD disks asynchronously every 15 minutes for cross-zone or cross-region disaster recovery.

 How it works

-Primary disk: The source disk containing your production data
+Primary disk -- The source disk with your production data.

-Secondary disk: The destination disk that receives replicated data
+Secondary disk -- The destination disk that stores replicated data.

-The disks must be in different zones—either within the same region (cross-zone replication) or in different regions (cross-region replication).
+The two disks must be in different zones, either within the same region (cross-zone) or in different regions (cross-region).

-After activation, the system performs an initial full synchronization, then continuously replicates changes at regular intervals.
-The default Recovery Point Objective (RPO) is 15 minutes.
-Enable Replication Time Control (RTC) to reduce the RPO to 10 minutes or less.
-In a disaster scenario, fail over to the secondary disk with minimal data loss.
+After activation, the system performs an initial full sync, then replicates changes at regular intervals.
+The default RPO is 15 minutes.
+Enable RTC to reduce the RPO to 10 minutes or less.
+In a disaster, fail over to the secondary disk with minimal data loss.

 Billing